 An artificial stone both durable and elegant, which was really made from ceramic material, came along just at the right time to be used extensively for creating stunning architectural embellishments for beautiful exteriors and interiors.

-This ceramic ‘stone’ had been developed and refined in her Lambeth manufactory by an impressive eighteenth century business woman of influence, Eleanor Coade (1733 -1821), which she founded in 1769, became a game changer for the architectural industry.
+This ceramic ‘stone’ developed and refined in the influential Lambeth manufactory founded in 1769, by impressive eighteenth century business woman of influence Eleanor Coade (1733 -1821), became a game changer for the architectural industry.

 Author John Fowles (French Lieutenant’s Woman) described her as “that very rare thing, both an artist and a successful early woman industrialist”.
 He had a unique perspective at the time, living in her former home.